danioxoli/multivar_lisa/README.md

 # multivar_lisa
-extending LISA to multivariate case
+extending LISA to the multivariate case

 ```sh
  $ work in progress ...